jarednand/Authentication/README.md

 Description: Fully functional authentication system which includes the following features: login, registration, password reset, remember me, and authentication with Google and Facebook using the Google and Facebook APIs

-Technologies Used: HTML5, CSS3, Bootstrap 4, jQuery 3.3.1, PHP 7, PHP PDO for interacting with the database, PHPMailer for sending emails via SMTP, and MySQL
+Technologies Used: HTML5, CSS3,jQuery 3.3.1, PHP 7, PHP PDO for interacting with the database, PHPMailer for sending emails via SMTP, and MySQL

 To get the project working, make the following changes:
   1. Clone the project